 Regulation changes.
-As it does, we’ll try to keep you posted here.
+As it does, we’ll keep you posted about:

 Strata and tenancy laws